“I’m not sure if I made the right decision. There are many uncertainties at the moment, and the road ahead is unclear.”

 We also learned that Joshua sent out spies to know more about Jericho.
 He also sent the ark of the covenant of the Lord God ahead and told the people to follow it.

-Indeed, the Lord God will always be with us, guiding us in our journey through life’s uncertainties.
+Indeed, the Lord God will always be with us, guiding us through life’s uncertainties.
 We shouldn’t stop and allow fear or life’s uncertainties to envelop and immobilise us.

-The Lord God will provide help and guide you along the way, though, how hard and foggy the path ahead may be, and you only see what’s in front of you.
+The Lord God will help and guide you along the way, despite how hard and foggy the path may be, and you only see what’s in front of you.